Frequently Asked Questions

 Are there accommodations for married couples?

-At the present time the Anchor House does not have accommodations for married couples.
+At the present time we do not have accommodations for married couples.

 How does insurance work?